 When I talk about actually running a generative research session, I always reemphasize the point of generative research: we are here to deeply understand someone’s perspective, stories, and problems.
 We are there to empathize with them, not to get through a checklist of questions.

 During an interview

-- Be silent.
 A large part of a job as a researcher is reacting with silence.
 The best thing you can do to get a person talking is to create a space for them to continuously talk.
-I

-The 5-whys: This technique is relatively self-explanatory: ask “why” about 5 times in order to get to the real nugget of information.
+This technique is relatively self-explanatory: ask “why” about five times in order to get to the real nugget of information.
 Here, “five” is more of a guideline than a hard role.
 The point is to continue asking “why” until you really believe there’s nothing more a participant can explain.